Skip to content

 Based in New York with studios in the Lower East Side and Marfa, Texas, Wool continues to produce work that challenges and extends painting's possibilities through constant reinvention of his own methodologies.
 His influence extends beyond his own production to his significant role as a connector between multiple generations of artists and his curation of lesser-known figures like Albert Oehlen and Martin Kippenberger for American audiences.
 Throughout his career, Wool has maintained a restrained public presence, allowing his work's uncompromising visual authority to speak for itself while establishing his position as one of the most significant painters of the postmodern era.

-Sell Christopher Wool Art
+Christopher Wool Catalogue Raisonné